Tabrisrei/ISLES22_SEALS/README.md

 ## Introduction

-This is the repository of team SEALS submission for ISLES22 competition.
+This is the repository of Top1 team SEALS submission for MICCAI ISLES22 competition.

 ## Installation